mvegter/Bookkeeping-Client/cpp-tizen/doc/README.md

  *Errors* | A list of Error objects.
  *Log* | Describes an intervention or an event that happened.
  *LogResponse* | Response containing a single log.
+ *Tag* | A label attached to something for the purpose of identification.